corpus-solutions/sec-takover-examples/README.md

 Script that opens the famous [Fake Update](http://fakeupdate.net) site in Safari with AppleScript forcing full-screen mode.

+### windows (untested)

+Same thing, but simplified to performing command instead of pulling whole script, which would be more dangerous.

 ### teensy

 Code for Teensy ++2.0 to serve as USB HID injector/keyboard simulator to download and run script above.